 A not very interesting issue of Interzone, mainly because the stories appear to be on the theme of conflicts (mainly military related) and not of much interest to me.
 Natalia Theodoridou's story about unusual genetically engineered soldiers is probably the most interesting.

-E-book storage for hardcore readers
+E-book storage for indie readers